 3. Across PTM Sites – focused on specific phosphorylation sites (e.g., pY1068, pY1173).

-Protein Expression by Clinical Stages across Cancer Types
+Protein Expression by Clinical Stages (Pan-Cancer)

 Boxplots display protein expression levels of the selected gene across all TCGA cancer types.
 Samples are grouped by clinical stage, and users can toggle individual stages using the legend.
 Hover over individual boxes or dots to view additional information and statistical values.
 Optional filters allow users to choose specific PTM sites (None, pY1068, or pY1173) to view site-specific protein patterns.